corley/influxdb-php-sdk/README.md

 Actually we supports two network adapters

  * UDP/IP - in order to send data via UDP/IP (datagram)
- * HTTP JSON - in order to send/retrieve using HTTP messages (connection oriented)
+ * HTTP - in order to send/retrieve using HTTP messages (connection oriented)

 ### Using UDP/IP Adapter